Alonso-del-Arte/chess/doc/Terminology.md

 * **Swiss gambit** &mdash; When a player in a tournament run according to the Swiss system tries to draw a game so as to get paired up with a less able player in the next round.
+* **System** &mdash; A series of moves which a player can play without too many adjustments regardless of the opponent's moves.

 ![Skewer for rook](../diagrams/endgames/SkewerForRook.png)